SenteonLLC/senteonllc.github.io/beta/controls.md

 <img src="images/endpointsetup.png" width="750">

 2)  The `Endpoint Setup` page has a section on the bottom left labeled `Ready For Evaluation` indicating all endpoints ready for to begin the Intelligent Setup process.
-Select the endpoints you wish to initialize from the list and then click the `Initialize Selected` button.
+Select the endpoints from the list that you wish to start the process for and then click the `Initialize Selected` button.
 This will begin the Evaluation Phase.
  > **Note**: You can initialize as many endpoints at once as you would like.
-When the grouping feature is released, endpoints that are initialized together will be added to the same group and evaluated against the same baseline.
+When the grouping feature is released, endpoints that are initialized together will be added to the same group and evaluated against the same benchmark.

 <img src="images/evaluation.png" width="750">
 <img src="images/acceptinitialization.png" width="750">